Setting up Visual Studio Code

 - Tips and Tricks - A collection of productivity tips for working with VS Code.

-- AI-assisted coding - Learn about using GitHub Copilot in VS Code to help you write code faster.
+- AI-assisted coding - Learn how GitHub Copilot in VS Code helps you write code faster.

 Common questions